 Compared to my brothers, I came through childhood fairly unscathed, though a painful incident occurred one Sunday night after we’d had a bath.
 Why we should hop around the front room with our arms down the sides of our pyjamas is anyone’s guess but hop around we did, in bare feet, until I caught my little toe in the fireguard.
 The horror of going down face first, unable to put my hands out to protect myself was almost as bad as the hurt my poor toe suffered.

-The sight of Dad bawling at Mam was unknown and deeply distressing.
-In the middle of the front room with us kids looking on, poor Mam was in tears.
-Such was the ferocity of Dad’s anger that I really feared for her as I leapt from my chair and shouted ‘Leave her alone you rotter!
+Dad losing his temper wasn’t uncommon.
+A clip round the lughole was the norm and we’d all known a hiding or worse.
+Mam of course, was precious to Dad and exempt from such treatment - though there was one distressing incident.
+In the middle of the front room with my brothers and me looking on, Dad's ferocity as he bawled at a tearful Mam had me fearing for her.
+‘Leave her alone you rotter!
 Get out!’
-Raising my puny fists was no defence against a left hander from Dad that smacked me in the mouth and knocked me back into my chair, bleeding from the lip.
-Though I cowered in his presence for days afterwards, little was said about what happened.
-No apologies, no reprisals, but I never saw Dad speak to Mam like that again so perhaps some good came out of it.
+I shouted as I leapt from my chair.
+Raising my puny fists was no defence against an angry left hander from Dad that caught me in the mouth and knocked me back into the chair, bleeding from the lip.
+Though I cowered in his presence for days afterwards, I never saw Dad speak to Mam like that again so perhaps some good came out of it.

 And finally… success and failure.